-Today, it’s a lot easier to create an ecommerce website.
-If you take advantage of a ready ecommerce platform, you’ll be able to save your costs and get a website developed quickly.
-Nowadays, you can build your ecommerce website on a variety platforms including BigCommerce, Magento, Shopify, WooCommerce and others.
+Today, it’s a lot easier to create an eCommerce website.
+If you take advantage of a ready eCommerce platform, you’ll be able to save your costs and get a website developed quickly.
+Nowadays, you can build your eCommerce website on a variety of platforms including BigCommerce, Magento, Shopify, WooCommerce, and others.

-However, it’s not enough to create an ecommerce website to start selling products online.
+However, it’s not enough to create an eCommerce website to start selling products online.
 Obviously, you need to do more.
-You have to attract the target audience to your ecommerce website.
-And of course, search engine optimisation has to be a key part of your online promotion strategy.
+You have to attract the target audience to your eCommerce website.
+And of course, search engine optimization has to be a key part of your online promotion strategy.

 SEO Competitor Analysis for Ecommerce Sites